h80h/widgets_to_embed/README.md

-# notion_widgets
+# widgets_to_embed
-This repo is for widgets to use on notion
+I create some widget to embed to anywhere